-Redefining the election cycle will have no economic impact nor an effect on small business.
+Naming the statewide voter registration system and redefining the election cycle will have no economic impact nor an effect on small business.
 The proposed rule amendment to provide notice of training deficiencies will have no impact on small business and a negligible economic impact as it would simply require municipalities to provide official mailing addresses to the Commission and read notices of training deficiencies.